 Some types of tests start with a database that already contains the tables and data, and perform various operations on it during the tests.
-You can create and populate the initial database then set the property "files\readonly=true" in the .properties file of the database.
-The tests can then modify the database, but these modifications are not persisted after the tests have completed.
+You can create and populate the initial database then set the property files_readonly=true in the .properties file of the database.
+The tests can then modify the database, but these modifications are not persisted after the tests have completed and the SHUTDOWN is executed.

-Databases with "files\readonly=true" can be placed within the classpath and in a jar file.
+Databases with files_readonly=true can be placed within the classpath and in a jar file.
 In this case, the connection URL must use the res: protocol, which treats the database as a resource.